secretstartups/handbook/quality/issue-triage/index.html.md

 ### Blocked tests

 End-to-end tests that don't run lead to blind spots that can cause unforeseen availability issues.
-If the test was important enough to add, we must ensure coverage is stable and active.
+We must ensure coverage is stable and active by quickly resolving issues that cause quarantined end-to-end tests.

+#### Blocked tests prioritization

 Priority is tied to severity in the following manner:

 | Type of test blocked | Bug severity | Allowed priorities | **Not-allowed priorities** |